nzbgetcom/nzbget/docs/HOW_TO_USE.md

 WantedBy=multi-user.target
 ```

-- nzbget runs as a server with logging to stdout, logs is forwarded to journald
+- nzbget runs as a server with logging to stdout, logs are forwarded to journald
 ```
 [Unit]
 Description=NZBGet Service